School Fees

 Concession Card Discount

-Eligible families can receive tuition fees discounted to $1,735 per student, Information Technology fees reduced to $60 per student and the College Building Levy reduced to $300 per family, per year, through the Catholic Education Office’s Concession card discount scheme.
-If eligible you will also receive a further discount of $235 Secondary Allowance from the State Government to offset against the tuition fees.
-Forms must be lodged by 11 April 2025.
+Eligible families can receive tuition fees discounted to $1,500 per student and the College Building Levy reduced to $300 per family, per year, through the Catholic Education Office’s Concession card discount scheme.
+Holders of a Centrelink Family Health Care card, a Centrelink Pensioner Concession card or Department of Veterans’ Affairs Pensioner Concession card (Blue card only) are eligible**.
+Application forms are available at the Accounts Office and must be lodged by 2 April 2026.Â

 *Note, discounts listed above do not apply to scholarship holders.